Veteran reviewing short-term loan options on a laptop at home

 Quick Answer

 Several veteran-specific short-term loan programs exist beyond payday lenders, including the VA’s Emergency Veterans Services, nonprofit interest-free loans up to $1,500, and SCRA protections capping interest at 6% on pre-service debt.
-As of July 2025, these programs remain significantly underused by the veteran community.
+These programs remain significantly underused by the veteran community.

 Short-term loans for veterans encompass a wide range of programs — from zero-interest emergency funds to federally backed credit union products — that most service members and their families never discover.
 According to the U.S. Department of Veterans Affairs, millions of veterans qualify for financial assistance programs that carry far better terms than commercial payday lenders.